Septias/bachelor-thesis/main.typ

     let x = { y = { z = 1; };}; in {
       z = x.y.z;
     }
     ```
   ],
 )

 === String Interpolation
 String interpolation is used to insert the evaluated content of any expression into strings and paths.
-It can also be used to dynamically access or mutate attrset fields.
+It can also be used to dynamically access or mutate AttrSet fields.

 #figure(
   caption: "String interpolation",